Read time: 5 mins

 As a rough guideline, we would recommend starting with feeding your dog somewhere between 1 teaspoon and 1 tablespoon of cooked lentils, a couple of times a week, mixed in with their food.
 From there, you can see how they react to eating lentils.
 If they show any signs of intolerance, such as itchy skin or runny poos, be sure to check with your vet for additional guidance.

-A balanced diet for dogs is similar to ours and should include a combination of high quality meat, vegetables and herbs.
+A complete and balanced diet for dogs is similar to ours and should include a combination of high quality meat, vegetables and herbs.

 Lentils are much more nutritionally beneficial for dogs than rice.